Messages and sketches.

 These texts try to express problems of unnecessary and aggressive control of nature.
 They're written in a rush and need a rewrite later.

-Short note: American habit to use abbreviations particularly in this issue effectively objectifies the subject to persecution.
+American habit to use abbreviations particularly in this issue effectively objectifies the subject to persecution.
+It just proceeds as a machine.

 By using aggression in "controlling" house sparrows in u.s. you're actually repeating historical mistakes of using _force_.